n8n-io/n8n-docs/docs/insight2/tutorial/manage-users-groups.md

-- Now enter the details of new user such as first name, last name, email, and then click on the **Create User**.
+- Now enter the details of new user such as first name, last name, email, and then click on **Create User**.